garrandall/popular-music-data/tracks/jook-gal--wine-wine--elephant-man.md

 Wid it like a Shaolin Monk
 (Mi seh junk in di trunk)
 Come on girl mek mi see booty bounce
-Pon di floor, di dressa or di bank (All girls!!!)
+Pon di floor, di dressa or di bank (All girls!)

 Shake that booty, turn it around